ikelaiah/free-pascal-cookbook/docs/index.md

 ![Cooking](assets/home-min.png)

+!!! warning

+    This document is a work in progress.

+    Contents are still being revised and added.

 Welcome to my Free Pascal Cookbook!

 This is a collection of **practical examples and tutorials** for learning Object Pascal with the [Free Pascal Compiler (FPC)](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org).
 Whether you're just starting out or you're picking up a new language, you'll find clear explanations and code you can try right away.